hexalang/Hexa/docs/reference.md

 }

-// Iterating over a number (0 to N-1) without a variable for i in 100 { // NOTE some variable name is always required
+// Iterating over a number (0 to N-1) without a variable for i in 100 { // NOTE a variable name is always required
 	// i is 0, 1, ..., 99
 }